fidelis24/fidelis24.github.io/about.md

 <b>AJ Networking</b> is techblog of April Joie Enaño.
 She has variety of interests ranging from
 technical to nontechnical stuffs.
 - [x] Network Automation
-- [x] Lately has taken interest in open-source community
+- [x] open-source community
 - [x] Windows and Linux user
 - [x] Keeping Mother Earth clean and green
+- [x] Healthy Lifestyle and a sip of :coffee:

 ### Author's Portfolio